citrusvanilla/tinyflux/docs/source/writing-data.rst

 Writing Data
 ============

-A database is nothing without data.
 Here we demonstrate how to write data to TinyFlux.

 The standard method for inserting a new data point is through the ``db.insert(...)`` method.
-If you want to insert more than one Point at the same time, you may use the ``db.insert_multiple([...])`` method, which accepts a ``list`` of points.
-This might be useful if you are creating a TinyFlux database from a CSV of existing observations.
+To insert more than one Point at the same time, use the ``db.insert_multiple([...])`` method, which accepts a ``list`` of points.
+This might be useful when creating a TinyFlux database from a CSV of existing observations.

 .. note::